deezer/deezer.github.io/_posts/2020-03-02-icassp-vaglio.md

 approach to a lyrics-informed oracle and an end-to-end naive architecture.
 The results obtained are encouraging with a F1-score of 67% on a industrial scale explicit content dataset.

-This paper has been accepted for publication in the proceedings of the 45th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2020).
+This paper has been published in the proceedings of the 45th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2020).